dirkjanfaber/node-red-contrib-victron-vedirect-usb/README.md

 # Status

-The node shows a green dot when functional.
-It shows a
+The node shows a green dot with the connected product when functional.
+It will show a red dot with the error message when something went wrong.

 # License